module-federation/aegis-host/README.md

 `ModelB.notify(event, data)`

-Like any external integration, ports must be configured to integrate with external event sources/sinks.
+Like any external integration, ports must be configured to integrate with remote event sources/sinks.
 Adapters are provided for **Kafka** and **WebSockets**.

 ***

 ![Workflow](https://github.com/tysonrm/MicroLib/blob/master/wiki/workflow.png)
 ## Workflow

+Service orchestration is built on the framework’s port-adapter implementation.
+As mentioned, ports both produce and consume events, allowing them to be piped together in control flows by specifying the output event of one port as the input event of another.
+Because events are shared internally and can be forwarded externally, this implementation works equally well whether services are local or remote.

+Callbacks specified for ports in the _ModelSpec_ can process data received on a port before its output event is fired and the next port runs.
+If not specified, the framework nevertheless saves the port output to the model.
+Of course, you can implement your own event handlers or adapter logic to customize the flow.

 # Composable Microservices